-- Flowmeter shall be as specified in Section 23 09 11, in the "Turbine-Type Natural Gas Flow Meters" paragraph.
-Provide data head on meter as specified in this section. - 2.
-Meter shall be designed for // 125 // 250 // 300 psi.
-Meter's pipe connection flanges shall be ANSI Class // 125 or Class 150 // 250 or Class 300//.
+- 1. Verify pressure requirements and revise as appropriate. - 2.
+Meter maintenance is an important concern for the VA: where feasible, specify meters with no moving parts, so minimizing maintenance of mechanical components over the life of the meter.
+Turbine meters have moving parts. - 1.
+Meter shall be designed for //125// //250// //300// psi.
+Meter's pipe connection flanges shall be ANSI Class //125 or Class 150// //250 or Class 300//.
 All meter bearings and gearing shall be in areas sealed from metered fluid and contaminants.
 Metering transducers shall be operated through magnetic coupling.
 The measuring devices shall be contained within a module that can be removed from the meter body for service and calibration without breaking the system piping connections.
 Meter shall be constructed for measured fluid's chemical characteristics.
-Construct meter of corrosion-resistant materials, or provide a corrosion-resistant coating.
+Construct meter of

-- 3. Provide a data head on the meter. - 4.
-Straightening Vanes: Provide as recommended by the meter manufacturer for the actual installation arrangement. - 5.
+- corrosion-resistant materials, or provide a corrosion-resistant coating. - 2.
+Provide a data head on the meter. - 3.
+Straightening Vanes: Provide as recommended by the meter manufacturer for the actual installation arrangement. - 4.
 Performance: - a.
-Transmitted signal from flowmeter and its transmitter shall have a total (rms) accuracy plus or minus 0.5% of flow rate. - b.
-Flowmeter accuracy shall be no more than plus or minus 0.1%.
-Flowmeter repeatability shall be no more than 0.3% of actual flow rate.
+Transmitted signal from flowmeter and its transmitter shall have a total (rms) accuracy plus or minus 0.5 percent of flow rate. - b.
+Flowmeter accuracy shall be no more than plus or minus 0.1 percent.
+Flowmeter repeatability shall be no more than 0.3 percent of actual flow rate.
 Meter shall be designed to minimize vibration effect and to provide elimination of this effect. - c.
 Minimum turndown capability shall be 10:1. - d.
-Pressure drop shall not exceed 1.25 kPa (5 inches WC). - 6.
+Pressure drop shall not exceed 1.25 kPa (5 inches WG). - 5.
 Calibration: Factory calibrated.
 Furnish three-point curve spanning required flow range on actual meter furnished. - a.
-This meter requires //annual// semi-annual // // re-calibration. - 7.
-Accessories: - a.
-Filter: Shall have replaceable glass-fiber or cellulose cartridge with ten micron or smaller particle retention.
+This meter requires //annual// //semi-annual// // recalibration. - 6.
+Filter: Replaceable glass-fiber or cellulose cartridge with ten micron or smaller particle retention.
 Filter enclosure shall be the pipe size of the meter or larger as required by pressure drop considerations.
 Static pressure capability shall be at least twice lockup pressure of service supply regulators.
-Maximum pressure loss 1.25 kPa (5 inches WC) at maximum design flow rate of meter.
+Maximum pressure loss 1.25 kPa (5 inches WG) at maximum design flow rate of meter.
 Plug all drains or instrumentation outlets.
-Provide vent with cock for relieving pressure in filter. - D. Turbine flowmeters (water duty).
+Provide vent with cock for relieving pressure in filter. - D. Turbine Flowmeters (water duty):